AaravKhanduja/cse15l-lab-reports/lab1.md

 The working directory when the command was run was the root directory. <br>
 `ls` with a directory tells you the directories and files within your current directory. <br>
 So in this case `ls lecture1` tells you the directories and files within lecture1 including Hello.java, messages, and README <br>
-We can also see that the files are in the typical green font and the directories are in a blue font to compare easily. <br>
+We can also see that the file names are in the typical green font and the directory names are in a blue font for easy comparison. <br>
 The output in the screenshot above is not an error.